Creating a Simple Plugin

 none,None,Aucun

-We add a row with an empty concept, ’none’, which will help prevent errors if the dropdown menu is empty.
+We add a row with an empty concept, ’none’, which will help avoid errors if the dropdown menu is empty.

-We use the convert_tibble_to_list function, which converts a tibble into a list, necessary for integration into a shiny.fluent input.
-The arguments are key_col for the column containing the concept code (‘concept_id’) and text_col for the column containing the text (‘concept_name’).
+We use the convert_tibble_to_list function, which converts a tibble to a list, necessary to be integrated into a shiny.fluent input.
+The arguments will be key_col for the column containing the concept code (‘concept_id’), and text_col for the column containing the text (‘concept_name’).

-We add a 500 ms execution delay for the update using shinyjs::delay().
-This ensures the dropdown is created in the UI before being updated.
+We add an execution delay for the update, with shinyjs::delay(), which is 500 ms. This ensures that the dropdown has been created in the UI before updating it.

-Run this code, and you should now have a dropdown menu with the concepts we selected (in this case, Heart rate).
+Execute this code, you should now have a dropdown menu with the concepts we selected (in this case Heart rate).

-We will use the observeEvent function, which triggers code upon detecting an event.
+This function will trigger the code after detecting an event.

-# The code inside this function will execute
+# The code in this function will be executed

-# every time the button with the id 'show_plot_%widget_id%' is clicked
+# each time I click on the button with id 'show_plot_%widget_id%'

 })

-When editing plugins, every time you click “Run plugin,” previously created observers will be invalidated, preventing conflicts.
+In the case of plugin editing, each time you click “Run plugin”, previously created observers will be invalidated, which avoids conflicts.

 1. Retrieve the selected concept from the dropdown menu

-1. Ensure the concept belongs to a domain that can be displayed as a histogram.
-For simplicity, we will only allow the ‘Measurement’ domain.
+1. Ensure that the concept belongs to a domain that can be displayed as a histogram.
+For simplicity, we will select only the ‘Measurement’ domain.

-1. Ensure the tibble of data filtered by the selected concept is not empty
+1. Ensure that the data tibble, filtered with the selected concept, is not empty

-1. Create the code for the histogram using ggplot
+1. Create the code for our histogram with ggplot

 # 1) Retrieve the selected concept from the dropdown menu